ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

    "Experiment selection", "``<file>:<line>``", "``<function>`` or ``<file>:<line>``", "See Note #2 below" "Experiment speed-ups", "Randomly samples b/t 0..100 in increments of 5 or one fixed speed-up", "Supports specifying smaller subset", "See Note #3 below"
    "Scope options", "Supports binary and source scopes", "Supports binary, source, and function scopes", "See Note #4, #5, and #6 below"
-   "Scope inclusion", "Uses ``%`` as wildcard for binary and source scopes", "Full regex support for binary, source, and function scopes", ""
+   "Scope inclusion", "Uses ``%`` as a wildcard for binary and source scopes", "Full regex support for binary, source, and function scopes", ""
    "Scope exclusion", "Not supported", "Supports regexes for excluding binary/source/function", "See Note #7 below" "Call-stack sampling", "Linux Perf", "Linux Perf, libunwind", "See Note #8 below"

 .. note::

   #.
-Omnitrace supports a "function" mode which does not require debug info
+Omnitrace supports a "function" mode which does not require debug info.
   #.
-Omnitrace supports selecting entire range of instruction pointers for a function instead
+Omnitrace supports selecting an entire range of instruction pointers for a function instead
-     of instruction pointer for one line.
-In large codes, "function" mode can resolve in fewer iterations and once a target function is identified, one can switch to line mode and limit the function scope to the target function
+     of an instruction pointer for one line.
+In large code bases, "function" mode can resolve in fewer iterations.
+After a target function is identified, you can switch to line mode and limit the function scope to the target function.
   #.
 Omnitrace supports randomly sampling from subsets, e.g. { 0, 0, 5, 10 }
-     where 0% is randomly selected 50% of time and 5% and 10% are randomly selected 25% of the time
+     where 0% is randomly selected 50% of time and 5% and 10% are randomly selected 25% of the time.
   #.
-Omnitrace and COZ have same definition for binary scope: the binaries
+Omnitrace and COZ have the same definition for binary scope, which is the binaries
-     loaded at runtime (e.g. executable and linked libraries)
+     loaded at runtime (the executable and linked libraries).
   #.
 Omnitrace "source scope" supports both ``<file>`` and ``<file>:<line>`` formats
-     in contrast to COZ "source scope" which requires ``<file>:<line>`` format
+     in contrast to the COZ "source scope" which requires ``<file>:<line>`` format.
   #.
-Omnitrace supports a "function" scope which narrows the functions/lines
+Omnitrace supports a "function" scope which narrows the function and lines
-     which are eligible for causal experiments to those within the matching functions
+     which are eligible for causal experiments to those within the matching functions.
   #.
 Omnitrace supports a second filter on scopes for removing binary/source/function
-     caught by inclusive match, e.g. ``BINARY_SCOPE=.*`` + ``BINARY_EXCLUDE=libmpi.*``
-     initially includes all binaries but exclude regex removes MPI libraries
+     caught by an inclusive match.
+For example ``BINARY_SCOPE=.*`` and ``BINARY_EXCLUDE=libmpi.*`` initially includes all binaries but exclude regex removes MPI libraries.
   #.
 In Omnitrace, the Linux Perf backend is preferred over use libunwind.
 However,
      Linux Perf usage can be restricted for security reasons.
-     Omnitrace will fallback to using a second POSIX timer and libunwind if Linux Perf is not available.
+     Omnitrace falls back to using a second POSIX timer and libunwind if Linux Perf is not available.